iresil/NeuralNet/README.md

 ## Optimizer Types
 What follows is a brief description of the most commonly used types of optimizers in neural network training.

-In our case, we're going to be using **Stochastic Gradient Descent**.
+In this case, we're going to be using a **Stochastic Gradient Descent** optimizer.

 | Optimizer | Description | Key Features / Notes |
 | --- | --- | --- |